-RECOGNISING AND FOSTERING CLASSIC AND WOODEN BOATS, AND ENHANCING FACILITIES ON LAKE ROTOITI
+RECOGNISING & FOSTERING CLASSIC & WOODEN BOATS, AND ENHANCING FACILITIES ON LAKE ROTOITI

 HISTORY OF WOODEN BOATS ON LAKE ROTOITI